mohammad-fouladgar/TodoList/readme.md

 - Run `npm install` and then Run `npm run dev`.
 ## Migrate database
 - Run `php artisan migrate` for Run the database migrations
-- Run `php artisan db:seed` for seed todolists and tasks  OR Run `php artisan db:seed --class=TasksTableSeeder` for only seed tasks.
+- Run `php artisan db:seed` for seed todolists and tasks tables OR Run `php artisan db:seed --class=TasksTableSeeder` for only seed tasks table.

 ## A Live PoC